 Four elections stand out as notable: 2004 and 2012 because of variance from expectations.
 2014 was a record-setter because of its extremes.
-Although most 2016 data returned to more normal ranges the margin of 9th District Democratic loss in a presidential election year set a new record.
+Although most 2016 data returned to more normal ranges the margin of 9th District Democratic loss in a presidential election year still set a new record.

 In 2004 incumbent Democrat Hill lost to Republican challenger Sodrel in spite of the increase in voter turn out associated with the presidential election.
 However, the election was so close a recount was conducted resulting in an approximately 1,500 vote margin of victory for Sodrel.
 “Approximately” due to the lack of confidence in electronic voting machine results which could not be verified.
-The half of one percent difference in this one election does not conclusively refute the “Democrat candidates typically win in the 9th District during presidential election years” third expected outcome.
+The half of one percent difference in this one election does not refute the “Democrat candidates typically do better in the 9th District during presidential election years” third expected outcome.
 However, see the 2016 election results below.

 In 2012, a presidential election year, the margin of Yoder’s loss to Young was the largest Democratic loss at that time in recent history, a result in direct contradiction to what would be expected for the largest voter turn out between 1998 (and almost assuredly much further back, but I did not get into the Hamilton years as discussed above) and 2014: 56%.
-In absolute numbers, her -10.89% losing margin represented 32,472 votes.
+In absolute numbers, her -10.89% losing margin represented approximately 32,472 votes.
 Yoder ran a vigorous campaign, well-managed, based on a “Strong voice for the middle class!” theme which should have resonated.
 Young was a first-termer in the House who had accomplished little of note in the legislative arena.
 His voting record was described as being over 97% in agreement with the recommendations of the Republican National Committee, prompting the question as to whether the 9th District really needed an incumbent at all: money could be saved by having the RNC cast votes on behalf of the 9th.
 (Constituent support could be contracted out?)

-In 2014, a non-presidential election only two years later, Bailey lost to Young by even greater margins, -28.8% and 47,144 votes.
+In 2014, a non-presidential election only two years later, Bailey lost to Young by even greater margins, -28.8% and ~47,144 votes.
 The 47K votes were not that many more than Yoder’s 32K in spite of the much higher percentage losing margin because the voter turnout in 2014 was 47% less than that of 2012.
-One could say catastrophically less from a Democratic standpoint and certainly embarrassingly less from a viable representative government standpoint.
+One could say catastrophically less from a Democratic party standpoint and certainly embarrassingly less from a viable democratic republic standpoint.
 Barely over half as many votes were cast.
 The 29% of registered 9th District voters actually voting established a recent history low.
 Restated, 71% of eligible voters did not bother to vote.
 The 2014 national election results were the worst for the Democratic party since 1994, the Newt’s Contract with America/Rush Limbaugh election.
 Both 1994 and 2014 elections followed the rebound pattern of the not-in-the-Whitehouse party – just to an extreme degree.
 2014, in fact, was worse in many respects for the Democratic party than 1994.
 Bailey also had minimal support from the Democratic party in the 9th District, the leaders of which seemed to have largely written off the US House seat in the 2014 election.
-One might say they chose to “keep their heads down” to avoid personal embarrassment.
+One might conjecture they chose to “keep their heads down” to avoid personal embarrassment.

 What of our second expected outcome?
 Is there a base level of votes for candidates from either of the major parties regardless of any other factor other than the ‘R’ or ‘D’ by their names on the ballot?
 I certainly think so, and neglecting this factor distorts analysis of elections such as in 2012.
 Here’s an anecdotal case which I find persuasive because almost all other factors were absent: in the 1998 election with all Democratic candidates drug down by the Clinton-Lewinsky scandal, Indiana 7th District Democratic candidate Samuel Hillenburg decisively lost to popular Republican incumbent Edward Pease with 44,823 votes to Pease’s 109,712.
 Hillenburg had never run for elected office before in his life; had no name recognition; had no significant financial assets; was not especially handsome, baritone-voiced, articulate, or charismatic; and I had discovered his fraudulent employment application and processed his removal from federal service five years earlier.
 (Mr. Hillenburg’s removal was sustained after appeal to the Equal Employment Opportunity Commission.
 Mr. Hillenburg hired two lawyers.
 I testified.
 The removal was also sustained at the United States District Court level.
 His court appeal was dismissed with prejudice.
 I had submitted a brief.
 Mr. Hillenburg claimed three years of active duty military service on his Standard Form 171 application in order to use 10-point disabled veteran hiring preference.
-He did have a service connected disability but had no active duty, no active duty military separation form DD-214, and no Title 10 mobilization service from the Guard or Reserve forces.
+He did have a service connected disability incurred during his reserve service but had no active duty, no active duty military separation form DD-214, and no Title 10 mobilization service from the Guard or Reserve forces.
 His selection based on the fraudulent application cheated three genuinely eligible disabled veterans from an opportunity for federal employment.)
 BUT, he was a Democratic candidate challenging a highly-favored Republican incumbent in a Republican district.
 44,823 people voted for Samuel Hillenburg.
-With one or two additional supporting factors such as a presidential year candidacy – and in this hypothetical discussion one might as well throw in a Joel Deckard-like Republican incumbent’s automobile accident and DUI days before Democratic challenger Frank McCloskey’s victory – a non-descript, no significant background or qualifications Samuel Hillenburg might have been a United States Congressman.
+With one or two additional supporting factors such as a presidential year candidacy – and in this hypothetical discussion one might as well throw in a Joel Deckard-like Republican incumbent’s automobile accident and DUI days before Democratic challenger Frank McCloskey’s victory – a non-descript, no significant background or qualifications Samuel Hillenburg might have been seated in the United States House of Representatives.
 He had a ‘D’ by his name.
 Yes, I’d say there is a substantial baseline vote regardless of any other factors for both the Republican and Democratic candidates.

 2004 was an aberration.
 Democratic incumbent Hill should have won.
 He defeated Sodrel in 2006 in spite of the non-presidential election year.